 The Warren County Drug Task Force remains the only unit within our jurisdiction conducting specialized drug investigations on a full-time basis.
 Our investigations continue to target all levels of drug trafficking with an emphasis on felony crimes, from the lowest level felonies to long-term federal conspiracy cases.
 The drug trafficking activities occurring in our jurisdiction remain much different than the open-air trafficking common in larger metropolitan areas.
 These factors contribute to the difficulty and length of time of our investigations.
-Many cases that began in 2020 will continue into 2021 and beyond.
+Many cases that began in 2021 will continue into 2022 and beyond.

-Drug trends remained consistent during 2020 with methamphetamine, fentanyl, LSD and cocaine being most prevalent.
-Our investigations continue to identify Mexico as a primary source of supply for the methamphetamine, fentanyl and cocaine seized in our area.
+Drug trends remained consistent during 2021 with methamphetamine and heroin/fentanyl remaining our greatest drug threat.
+Our investigations continue to identify Mexico as a primary source of supply for the methamphetamine and fentanyl seized in our area.
 Drugs arriving from the southwest border and various west coast states continue to flow through the Cincinnati and Dayton areas, and remain readily available for use by our addicted population.
-Mid-December 2020 seizure data, as reported by the Ohio Department of Public Safety, indicate Warren County as the 6th highest county in the State of Ohio for methamphetamine seizures, 4th highest for fentanyl seizures, 4th highest for cocaine, and 1st in the state for LSD seizures.
+Mid-December 2021 seizure data, as reported by the Ohio Department of Public Safety, indicate Warren County as the 13th highest county in the State of Ohio for methamphetamine seizures and 10th highest for fentanyl seizures.

 The investigation of prescription drug diversion crimes remain a priority for the Drug Task Force.
-During 2020, Warren County ranked 8th in the State of Ohio for the highest number of prescription opiate drug seizures and 7th for the seizure of other non-opiate prescription drugs.
+During 2021, Warren County ranked 3rd in the State of Ohio for the highest number of prescription opiate drug seizures and 1st for the seizure of other non-opiate prescription drugs.
 Prescription drugs remain common drugs of abuse for many, especially those employed within the medical profession with increased accessibility to prescription drugs.
 This specialized area of investigation directly impacts the continued addiction crisis involving prescription opiates.
 The Warren County Drug Task Force remains one of the few Drug Task Forces in the State of Ohio providing a full-time investigative focus to drug diversion crimes.